Mindfulness is a buzzword of 2018. And it's not surprising. Everywhere you look, it seems we're all craving a slower pace and gentler lifestyle.

 2. Reserve just five minutes daily to meditate

 Focusing on your breath is how you meditate.
-Try this five-minute exercise to practice a little meditation every day and it's likely you'll notice a big difference.
+Try this five-minute exercise to practice a little meditation every day, and you'll likely notice a big difference.
 Do it first thing, while you're lying in bed.
 Or perhaps during a routine task like taking a shower or walking to work.

 3. Focus on the present

-Are you constantly fretting over mistakes you've made in the past?
-Or worried about things that haven't yet happened?
+Are you continually fretting over mistakes you've made in the past?
+Or are you worried about the future?
 Whenever you feel anxiety taking over, focus on the present.
-You know... just observe what's going on around you.
+You know, observe what's going on around you.
 Nothing more, nothing less – understand the power of now.
 For further reading on this, check out Eckhart Tolle's book, The Power of Now.